Mtang000/100-Days-of-AI-Engineering./README.md

 *Day 35 - The LoAR.
 To teach old AI new things it needs to be retrained, but LoAR creates a small model and then trains it on the new things and adds it to the old AI.
 Weak point :
   When LoAR creates a small side model to teach, it can only teach small tasks as its only a side model.

+*Day 36 - Spectrogram.
+So this code make the audio mapped out on an imagen, making it easier for AI to train.
+Weak point :
+  It only prints the high pitches, low pitches, and volume over time.
+It doesnt print phase ( Phase tells you the exact microscopic timing of the sound waves )